icc/PowerWDM/README.markdown

 It works against the database server of a [*PowerDNS*][1] installation with the PostgreSQL/MySQL backend.

 ## Inspiration
-I know there are other alternatives to managing [*PowerDNS*][1], and I'm not trying to fill a demand in the marked either.
+The goal of this application isn't to meet a demand nor replace existing solutions.
+Yes, I do know that there's many similar solutions out there.
+Some of you might even say I'm reinventing the wheel.

-The main purpose of this application is to learn and enhance skills in Ruby/Rails programming.
+I'm doing this as a learning experience enhancing programming skills in Ruby/Rails.

 ## Plugins
 HAML, Gravatar